Elfwood: Early years

-Elfwood was founded on May 1, 1996, by Thomas Abrahamsson, under the name of the "Lothlorien" project and was aimed at amateur high-fantasy artists.
-The site was hosted by the academic computer club Lysator of Linköping University in Sweden.
+Elfwood was founded on May 1, 1996, by Thomas Abrahamsson, heavily inspired by Massimilianno Bertuzzi and Robert Orta, under the name of the "Lothlorien" project, and was aimed at amateur high-fantasy artists.
+The site was hosted as a non-profit maintained by the academic computer club Lysator of Linköping University in Sweden, and run on the Roxen Software.
 At the time, its gallery consisted of three artists (including Abrahamsson), and all submissions and updates to the site were managed directly by Abrahamsson, with the individual users e-mailing Abrahamsson with their requested submissions or changes.

-As the Lothlorien membership and gallery expanded, Abrahamsson developed the site's extranet in August 1997, allowing Elfwood members to manage their own individual art galleries and account information directly, without requiring webmaster assistance.
+Abrahamsson stated his original intentions with the website could be described as the following: "There are three major ideas behind this site: Showing pieces of art from the wonderful world of fantasy to the general public, letting all amateur fantasy artists show their work for free, helping them to get a name and reputation, and helping other artists with inspiration by giving a chance to look at fellow artists' art."As the Lothlorien membership and gallery expanded, Abrahamsson developed the site's extranet in August 1997, allowing Elfwood members to manage their own individual art galleries and account information directly, without requiring webmaster assistance.

 After a while, "Zone 47" was created for science fiction and modern fantasy art, and two years later the "Wyvern's Library" was created for written science fiction and fantasy submissions.
-A few months later, FARP (Fantasy Art Resource Project) was created.
+This expanded to include how-to guides and full range motifs.
+A few months later, FARP (Fantasy Art Resource Project) was created and their email list, WoodChat was designed.

-In April 2000 the ERB (Elfwood Review Board) was founded; it is responsible for maintaining the rules on Elfwood.
+In April 2000 the ERB (Elfwood Review Board) was founded.
+It was responsible for maintaining the rules on Elfwood.

+Moderation

+Originally, Elfwood was moderated by a small group of five, which included Thomas F. Abrahmsson as the founder, Mirar, as a software maintenance technician, Henrik 'Hedda' Wallin as the systems engineer, Eliza M. Leahy as a recruitment co-ordinator for West Coast America, and Peter 'ZinO' Bortas as an applications administrator and moderator, along with the Elfwood Review Board.

+By Early 2003, their team had grown, adding in Eline 'Ellende' Spek, who became a moderation training assistant and media manager, as well as a core group of volunteer moderators.